Alyahya-A/api-postgresql/README.md

 ### Endpoint Access

 All endpoints are defined in [routeInfo](routeInfo.json) file provided by `inversify-express-utils`.
-Also, a `Postman Collections` added contains all endpoind. [postman_collection](storefront_backend.postman_collection.json)
+Also, a `Postman Collections` added contains all endpoinds. [postman_collection](storefront_backend.postman_collection.json)

 ### Token and Authentication

-Tokens are passed along with the http header as
+The client passes the authentication information to the server in an `Authorization` header

 ```
 Authorization   Bearer <token>